riccocruz/Chat/README.md

 # CHAT
 This is a chat application that can be used for local usage in a small network.
 It creates a local server and people connected to the network can do a group or private chat.
 The chat also gives facilites to block someone from pinging unnecessarily.

+# NOTE
+This is a fork of user sudheeshshetty's chat application but I will continue to cusstomize and improve upon this application.

 # Instructions to run
 Clone the project
 ```